 - Automobiles, according to the National Safety Council in 2008 39,800 deaths were attributed to automobiles.
 Approximately 6.2 million was spent lobbying on behalf of the auto industry according to the Alliance of Automobile Manufacturers.
 In 2009 on average, 93 people were killed on the roads EVERY DAY.

 WHY do these items NOT seem deserving of the media attention with which gun violence is so fervently pursued and portrayed?
 Because they do not exhibit the sensationalism that the media craves.

 Gun violence is terrible and loathsome.
-But as a gun owner I take pride in being able to exercise my Constitutional RIGHTS in a SAFE and RESPONSIBLE manner.
+But as a gun owner, I take pride in being able to exercise my Constitutional RIGHTS in a SAFE and RESPONSIBLE manner.

-However, I am affronted to the undisputed fact that the media does not play fairly in this arena.
+However, I am affronted by the undisputed fact that the media does not play fairly in this arena.
 The items I think should be banned are just as horrific and tragic as the gun violence the media so easily and readily spectacles.